10 Best Natural Gas Stocks To Invest In for 2022

 DCP Midstream LP

 Ovintiv Inc. (OVV) produces natural gas, natural gas liquids, oil and condensate.
 The company touts its commitment to generating free cash flow and returning money to shareholders.
-In September 2021, the company announced a buyback of up to 26 million shares.
-It also has a dividend yield of 2.43%.
-According to Yahoo Finance, Ovintiv has an average analyst rating of 2 out of 5, which is a solid buy.
+In September 2021, Ovintiv announced a buyback of up to 26 million shares.
+In September of this year, the company announced in a press release that it had received regulatory approval for the renewal of the buyback program.

 Coterra Energy Inc.